- Awards & Honors

 - Hobbies & Interest

 I love working with students and researchers through their contacts to me via the web.
 I hope to expand my consulting business with Colleges of Nursing and various health care institutions.
-With colleagues at The University of Akron, I continue to design comfort studies in various arenas: instrument development and testing, and testing of comfort theory in different settings and with different theoretical questions.
-I think the Magnet Status initiative demonstrates a true marriage between theory and practice.
+With colleagues nationally and internationally, I continue to design comfort studies in various arenas: instrument development and testing, and testing of comfort theory in different settings and with different theoretical questions.
+I think the Magnet Status initiative can demonstrate a true marriage between theory and practice.

 * 1965 Diploma, St. Luke's Hospital School of Nursing